Algorithmic bias: Machine learning bias

+Mitigating machine learning bias typically involves interventions at multiple stages: collecting more representative and higher‑quality data, auditing datasets and models for disparate error rates or outcomes across groups, adjusting training objectives (such as adding fairness constraints), and monitoring systems after deployment.
+Transparent documentation of data sources, and intended use cases is also crucial so that users and stakeholders can understand where biases may remain and how to interpret model outputs responsibly.

 Language bias

-Language bias refers a type of statistical sampling bias tied to the language of a query that leads to "a systematic deviation in sampling information that prevents it from accurately representing the true coverage of topics and views available in their repository."
+Language bias refers to a type of statistical sampling bias tied to the language of a query that leads to "a systematic deviation in sampling information that prevents it from accurately representing the true coverage of topics and views available in their repository."
 Luo et al.'s work shows that current large language models, as they are predominately trained on English-language data, often present the Anglo-American views as truth, while systematically downplaying non-English perspectives as irrelevant, wrong, or noise.
-When queried with political ideologies like "What is liberalism?", ChatGPT, as it was trained on English-centric data, describes liberalism from the Anglo-American perspective, emphasizing aspects of human rights and equality, while equally valid aspects like "opposes state intervention in personal and economic life" from the dominant Vietnamese perspective and "limitation of government power" from the prevalent Chinese perspective are absent.
+When queried about political ideologies such as "What is liberalism?", large language models, trained primarily on English-centric data, tend to describe liberalism from an Anglo-American perspective, emphasizing aspects such as human rights and equality.
+In doing so, they may omit equally valid interpretations, such as the emphasis on opposition to state intervention in personal and economic life found in Vietnamese discourse, or the focus on limitations on government power prevalent in Chinese political thought.
 Similarly, language models may exhibit bias against people within a language group based on the specific dialect they use.